 - Go to a consultation with your subject teacher at least once a week

 - Finish reading the book you are studying in English by the end of the month

-Such goals should not only be set when Year 12 begins, but also in the holidays during your transition between Year 11 and 12 (though they can be much more laid back!).
+Such goals should not only be set when Year 12 begins, but also in the holidays during your transition between Year 11 to Year 12 (though they can be much more laid back!).